graemerocher/micronaut-oraclecloud-workshop/lab_deployment/lab_deployment.md

 ### Maven

 To Deploy a container to OCIR via Maven your `pom.xml` first needs to be configured.
-The example presented in this workshop has already been configured with the following plugin under the `<plugins>` section:
+Add the following plugin under the `<plugins>` section in `pom.xml`:

     <copy>
       <plugin>